Fernbridge (bridge): Recent events

 On December 20, 2022, an earthquake damaged the bridge, and the California Highway Patrol temporarily closed it to all traffic for a few weeks.
 The bridge was repaired to allow two-way traffic by March 2023 however additional work occurred in summer through autumn 2023 to fill undermined areas at pier 2 and repair a vertical crack in the pier.
 The total repair cost was estimated to have been $26 million in March 2024.
 The repairs were announced by Caltrans as complete in March 2025 with no known safety issues or threats.

 In March 2024, Caltrans announced that seismic gates would be installed at each end of the bridge in the summer of 2024 which would lower when an earthquake of magnitude 5.6 was detected at the bridge.
 In December 2024, the date for installation of the gates was announced to be spring or summer of 2025.
-This date was later moved to autumn 2025.
+This date was later moved to autumn 2025 and then to summer 2026.

 The deaths of two dogs after swimming in the river near Fernbridge occurred on September 5, 2024 due to cyanobacteria in blue-green algae which is known to happen during times of warm weather and low water flow.

+The bridge was scheduled to have one lane closed on January 13, 2026 to allow Caltrans to verify sensor readings that detected a half-inch movement due to December flooding.
+Despite this, Caltrans had assessed the bridge to be safe following the detected movement.